 |Monthly Fee||Setup Fee||Other Fees||Long Distance Rates|

 FVN Alliance is a Canadian telecommunications provider.
-The company was established in 2006 and their headquarters are in Markham, Ontario.
+The company was established in 2006 and its headquarters are in Markham, Ontario.

 FVN Alliance offers everything from Internet services to cable TV to both residential and business VOIP services.
 Other non-communication services provided by FVN Alliance include alarm systems, printing services, and office clouding software.